gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Mahoney2000a">

 Mahoney, M. W., and W. L. Jorgensen.
 2000.
-“A Five-Site Model for Liquid Water and the Reproduction of the Density Anomaly by Rigid, Nonpolarizable Potential Functions.” *J. Chem.
-Phys.* 112: 8910–22.
+"A Five-Site Model for Liquid Water and the Reproduction of the Density Anomaly by Rigid, Nonpolarizable Potential Functions." *J. Chem.
+Phys.* 112: 8910-22.

 .. raw:: html